KennethManzi1/8-week-SQL-Challenge/Case 8  Fresh Segments/A. Data Exploration and Cleansing.md

 Azure data studio currently lets me insert data up to 1000 rows and I am running the SQL server in Azure Data Studio through a SQL server image in Docker as well.
 I still haven't figured out how to bypass that 1000 row limit so had to split the interest_metrics data into 14 tables and the interest_maps data into 2 tables and then UNION them all into the interestmetrics CTE and the interestmaps CTE respectively.

+If anyone knows how to remove the 1000 row limit through Azure Data Studio or Docker that would be greatly be appreciated!!

 ````sql

 WITH interestmetrics AS